cclow/50sfit/_posts/2016-10-18-starting_with_food.md

 [^details]: My original intention was to include discussion of all the recommendations into this article, but it is too much material that deserves more attention.
 I've moved the details into subsequent posts.

 [^linoleic]: Although Omega-6 is required and an essential component of cell walls, most of us have too much Omega-6 compared to Omega-3.
-Modern western diets typically has about 16:1 omega 6 to omega 3 ratio, studies have shown health improvements in many diseses including cardiovascular disease, cancer, and inflammatory and autoimmune diseases when the ratio are lowered to 4:1 and below.
+Modern western diets typically have about 16:1 omega 6 to omega 3 ratio, studies have shown health improvements in many diseases including cardiovascular disease, cancer, and inflammatory and autoimmune diseases when the ratio are lowered to 4:1 and below.

 [^carbofat]: I'm frequently getting by with 2 meals a day when I consume enough fat.

 [^beer]: This can be a controversial one so take it how you will.
 Given the high cost of autoimmune diseases, it is probably wise to keep free of gluten.
-I went from making my own bread, to not eating bread, pizza, pasta, noodles or anything containing wheat.
+I went from making my own bread to not eating bread, pizza, pasta, noodles or anything containing wheat.
 I do not suffer from any outward symptom of gluten sensitivity but bread actually leaves me feeling bloated and hungrier.
-I still take beer occasionally though...
+I still take beer occasionally, though...